BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

     filterMin = MipMapLinearLinear
   }

   doLast {
     println("Done!")
   }

-}.let {
-  tasks.findByName("build")?.dependsOn(it)
 }
 ```

-Note that we added `myPackTask` to the dependencies of the `build` task so that myPackTask is automatically run when building the project.
-This is not necessary for the plugins builtin tasks (like `packTextures`):
-they are automatically added to the build.

 # BitmapFont task
 ## Input font and characters
 The input font is specified by the `inputFont` parameter.
 It can be set to a File, which should be a TTF-file.
 It can also be set to a String, in which
 case it should be the name of a system font which will be used to generate the bitmap font.
 If you don't specify an input font, the system font "Arial"
 is used (assuming a font with that name is available).

 The `characters` parameter is used to specify a string which contains all the characters to include in the font.
 The following predefined constants are available: